savoirfairelinux/colorlogging/README.md

 # colorlogging

-Simple color logging for Python.
+Colorful Python logging for Linux shells.

 ## Table of Contents